|

 by Earl Derr Biggers (Indianapolis, 1928)

-Director: John Blystone Assistant Director: Jasper Blystone Screenplay: Barry Conners
+Director: John Blystone Assistant Director: Jasper Blystone Screenplay: Barry Conners;

-Kunkel Art Direction: Gordon Wiles Film Editor: Alex Troffey Costumes: David Cox Sound Recording: Albert Protzman
+Art Direction: Gordon Wiles Film Editor: Alex Troffey Costumes: David Cox Sound Recording: Albert Protzman

 Still Photography: Alexander Kahle

-Warner Oland: Charlie Chan Alexander Kirkland: John [R.]
+Warner Oland: Charlie Chan Alexander Kirkland: John [R.] Douglas H. B. Warner: Inspector Fife

-Douglas H. B. Warner: Inspector Fife Marion Nixon: Shirley Marlowe Linda Watkins: Gloria Garland James Kirkwood:
+Marion Nixon: Shirley Marlowe Linda Watkins: Gloria Garland James Kirkwood: Inspector

-William P. Carleton (not credited)
+William P. Carleton

-Thomas A. Curran (not credited)
+Thomas A. Curran

-Puzzums the cat: Cat in Li Gung's Apartment (not credited)
+Puzzums: Cat in Li Gung's Apartment

 Charlie Chan of the Honolulu Police, and Inspector Fife of Scotland Yard tour the offices